-The strongest selling point of Monday.com is that it allows users to see the big pictures while still having hold of the small details.
+The strongest selling point of Monday.com is that it allows users to see the big pictures while still holding small details.
 The solution is easy enough to use, and the navigation is simple.
 It can be customized to suit any business, and they regularly update the software and enhance it.

 Monday.com is not for you if you heavily depend on Google Apps to get things done since there’s no Gmail integration.
 There is also no pricing plan for freelancers (sing-user plan).

 If you are looking for a comprehensive project management tool with the ability to track time spent and billed and manage expenses and invoices, this is the one.

 Scoro allows users to see the progress of their projects through its intuitive interface and gathers data to help you make well-informed decisions and plan for the future.

 You can manage expenses and invoices and track time spent and billed from a single page.
 Through this same centralized page, you can also handle files and comments and schedule meetings and tasks.

 Scoro’s web interface is attractive, user-friendly, and optimized for smartphones.
-The centralized page allows you to manage projects and configure tasks and status from one location, and the budget comparison and projects comparison will prove more useful than you may think.
+The centralized page allows you to manage projects and configure tasks and status from one location.
+The budget comparison and projects comparison will prove more useful than you may think.

-You may outgrow it if your small business turns into a large company with a large number of users and complex projects, the onboarding processing could be more comfortable, and the solution doesn’t support Gmail Contact Synchronization.
+You may outgrow it if your small business turns into a large company with many users and complex projects.
+The onboarding processing could be more comfortable, and the solution doesn’t support Gmail Contact Synchronization.